peak-gao/code-notes/WebStorm/webstorm.md

 - fill this in later

 ## Performance
 One of the main complaints I hear from devs is that WebStorm is slow.
-That's because they don't take the time to get comfortable with WebStorm, they get impatient and jump ship to VSCode but honestly, they're missing out on a ton WebStorm can help make you more efficient on than VSCode will ever do.
-It's not slow if you do the following below:
+That's because they don't take the time to get comfortable with WebStorm, they get impatient and jump ship to VSCode but honestly, they're missing out on a ton WebStorm can do that will blow your mind and really help you that VSCode just can't.

+**It's not slow if you do the following below, at least try these**:

 - **disable plugins you don't need.
 This is a must.**  I have no idea why WebStorm defaults to installing a shitload of stuff you might not need but they do.
 It'll have a huge impact on performance if you go through and uncheck plugins you don't need.
 Go to **Preferences** => **Plugins** section and start unchecking boxes for those things you won't use
 - You can also **increase memory allocation**